Sharvil9/Art-Portal/README.md

 # Art-Portal
-Landing page tha you should definitely checkout!
+Landing page that you should definitely checkout!